LoicKonan/5303-DB-Konan/Assignments/A04/README.md

 #### Description

-- Create a local database of the SqlZoo data using the data files located at the following address: <https://cs.msutexas.edu/~griffin/data/SqlZoo/>
+- Created a local database of the SqlZoo data using the data files located at the following address: <https://cs.msutexas.edu/~griffin/data/SqlZoo/>
 - Created Queries to answer each of the questions from this website <https://sqlzoo.net>
--

 ### Files